genuary2022/genuary2022.github.io/prompts-sorted.md

 ```
 26 Draw 10,000 of something.
+(Michael Lowe)
-18 Self portrait
+18 Self portrait (Michael Lowe)
-18 Destroy a square
+18 Destroy a square (thomas)
 16 #2E294E, #541388, #F1E9DA, #FFD400, #D90368 (cosmic space palette by Michael Lowe)
-14 Something you'd never make
+14 Something you'd never make (Devi)
-13 Sol LeWitt Wall Drawing
+13 Sol LeWitt Wall Drawing (Roni)
-13 Organic looking output using only rectangular shapes
+13 Organic looking output using only rectangular shapes (Bart Simons)
 13 Combine two (or more) of your pieces from previous days to make a new piece.
+(Michael Lowe)
-12 Use text / typography
+12 Use text / typography (Piter)
-12 Sand
+12 Sand (thomas)
-12 Negative space
+12 Negative space (Michael Lowe)
-12 Airport carpet
+12 Airport carpet (Quag)
-11 create your own pseudo-random number generator and visually check the results
+11 create your own pseudo-random number generator and visually check the results (Quag)
-11 Design the rug for your bedroom
+11 Design the rug for your bedroom (Stefano Contiero)
-11 Architecture
+11 Architecture (Lionel Radisson)
-11 3 colors
+11 3 colors (Deniz)
-10 perspective
+10 perspective (Jos Vromans)
-10 No computer
+10 No computer (Lionel Radisson)
-10 Machine learning, wrong answers only
+10 Machine learning, wrong answers only (Roni)
-10 Color gradients gone wrong
+10 Color gradients gone wrong (Quag)
- 9 The next next Fidenza
+ 9 The next next Fidenza (Alexis)
- 9 Space
+ 9 Space (Lionel Radisson)
- 9 Dithering
+ 9 Dithering (Anna Lucia)
- 8 random(255)
+ 8 random(255) (Roni)
- 8 VHS
+ 8 VHS (generetame)
  8 Triangles!
+(Michael Lowe)
- 8 Trade styles with a friend
+ 8 Trade styles with a friend (Alex Naka)
- 8 Single curve only
+ 8 Single curve only (Bruce Holmer)
- 8 Packing ( squares,circles, any shape... )
+ 8 Packing ( squares,circles, any shape... ) (RVig)
  8 Make something that will look completely different in a year.
+(Michael Lowe)
- 8 Make a sea of shapes
+ 8 Make a sea of shapes (Sabin T)
- 8 Isometric perspective
+ 8 Isometric perspective (Chris Ried)
- 8 Abstract vegetation
+ 8 Abstract vegetation (Louis-André Labadie)
- 8 80x800
+ 8 80x800 (Ben Kovach)
  7 Take one of your previous works and ruin it // degenerate degenerative Friday: deliberately break one of your previous images.
+(Alex Naka)
- 7 Sample colors from a photo you love
+ 7 Sample colors from a photo you love (Yazid)
- 7 Polyrhythm (loops that do things at different intervals)
+ 7 Polyrhythm (loops that do things at different intervals) (Ryan)
- 7 Generate some text (see http://tracery.io/)
+ 7 Generate some text (see http://tracery.io/) (Louis-André Labadie)
- 6 shadows
+ 6 shadows (Luca)
- 6 plants
+ 6 plants (Lionel Radisson)
- 6 Trees.. so many trees
+ 6 Trees.. so many trees (Quag)
- 6 Something mirrored in the x- and y-axis
+ 6 Something mirrored in the x- and y-axis (Yazid)
  6 Replicate a pattern from nature.
+(Michael Lowe)
- 6 Mandala
+ 6 Mandala (Alex Naka)
- 6 Like Mondriaan
+ 6 Like Mondriaan (Jos Vromans)
- 6 Light
+ 6 Light (Lionel Radisson)
- 6 If I was a butterfly, this would be my pattern
+ 6 If I was a butterfly, this would be my pattern (Jos Vromans)
- 6 Black and white
+ 6 Black and white (Lionel Radisson)
- 6 Atypical rainbow
+ 6 Atypical rainbow (Licia He)
- 6 8bit computer graphics (ZX Spectrum, Atari, C64, etc)
+ 6 8bit computer graphics (ZX Spectrum, Atari, C64, etc) (generetame)
- 5 circles, wrong answers only
+ 5 circles, wrong answers only (Lionel Radisson)
- 5 alternative pixels
+ 5 alternative pixels (Deniz)
- 5 The next Fidenza
+ 5 The next Fidenza (Alexis)
- 5 Something tile-able
+ 5 Something tile-able (thomas)
- 5 Something cultural: e.g., patterns you'd find on the columns of a temple, tiles on roads, something based on an art style that is local, local textile/loom patterns, could be based on a culture other than your own too
+ 5 Something cultural: e.g., patterns you'd find on the columns of a temple, tiles on roads, something based on an art style that is local, local textile/loom patterns, could be based on a culture other than your own too (Sabin T)
- 5 Script of an imaginary language
+ 5 Script of an imaginary language (Devi)
- 5 Put a sin() in it
+ 5 Put a sin() in it (Yazid)
- 5 Make something with 2022 items/iterations
+ 5 Make something with 2022 items/iterations (Yann Le Gall)
- 5 Lissajous
+ 5 Lissajous (Anna Lucia)
- 5 LEGO
+ 5 LEGO (Alexis)
- 5 Infinite
+ 5 Infinite (Anna Lucia)
- 5 Glitch Art
+ 5 Glitch Art (generetame)
- 5 Design a screensaver for Windows 95
+ 5 Design a screensaver for Windows 95 (Yazid)
- 5 Depth of Field
+ 5 Depth of Field (generetame)
- 5 Deferred gratification
+ 5 Deferred gratification (Marc Edwards)
- 5 ASCII
+ 5 ASCII (Ben Kovach)
- 4 sin() on the dotted line
+ 4 sin() on the dotted line (Marc Edwards)
- 4 simulate an analogue printing method
+ 4 simulate an analogue printing method (thomas)
- 4 sample a color palette from your favorite movie/album cover
+ 4 sample a color palette from your favorite movie/album cover (Luca)
- 4 optical illusion
+ 4 optical illusion (Deniz)
- 4 no fill
+ 4 no fill (Lionel Radisson)
- 4 Zentangles
+ 4 Zentangles (Devi)
- 4 Whatever you did yesterday, do the opposite
+ 4 Whatever you did yesterday, do the opposite (Alexis)
- 4 Use this photo as input: [TBD]
+ 4 Use this photo as input: [TBD] (Piter)
- 4 Typo
+ 4 Typo (Licia He)
- 4 Spaghetti and metaballs / Meat-a-balls
+ 4 Spaghetti and metaballs / Meat-a-balls (Marc Edwards/Ben Kovach)
- 4 Something impossible
+ 4 Something impossible (Ben Kovach)
- 4 Reflection of a reflection
+ 4 Reflection of a reflection (Ryan)
- 4 Raindrops
+ 4 Raindrops (Quag)
- 4 Rainbow on black
+ 4 Rainbow on black (Yazid)
- 4 Only use an ellipse
+ 4 Only use an ellipse (Jonathan Barbeau)
- 4 Only negative parameters
+ 4 Only negative parameters (Alexis)
  4 Mistakes.
 Only mistakes.
+(Marc Edwards)
- 4 Make a PFP generator
+ 4 Make a PFP generator (Piter)
- 4 Imaginary music notation
+ 4 Imaginary music notation (Ben Kovach)
- 4 Harmonics
+ 4 Harmonics (Alexis)
  4 Half empty.
 Half full.
+(Marc Edwards)
- 4 Gravity
+ 4 Gravity (Louis-André Labadie)
- 4 Draw infinity
+ 4 Draw infinity (Andrea Diotallevi)
- 4 Draw a spiral in a complicated way
+ 4 Draw a spiral in a complicated way (Piter)
- 4 Can't erase the frame
+ 4 Can't erase the frame (Alexis)
- 4 Bonus day: continue working on that one prompt from the other day, you know which one. make it count
+ 4 Bonus day: continue working on that one prompt from the other day, you know which one. make it count (Piter)
- 4 2022 colors
+ 4 2022 colors (generetame)
- 3 pick a https://twitter.com/GenerativeBot/ prompt and use that
+ 3 pick a https://twitter.com/GenerativeBot/ prompt and use that (Piter)
- 3 make a sketch adapting to the current daytime
+ 3 make a sketch adapting to the current daytime (Luca)
- 3 a square for each triangle
+ 3 a square for each triangle (Jos Vromans)
  3 You got bitten by a radioactive photocopy machine.
 Describe your superpower using code.
+(Piter)
- 3 Use (part of) a TBD dataset
+ 3 Use (part of) a TBD dataset (Bart Simons)
- 3 Tell a story
+ 3 Tell a story (Roni)
- 3 Something alive
+ 3 Something alive (Lionel Radisson)
- 3 Single lines only without path forming (so no endpoints touching)
+ 3 Single lines only without path forming (so no endpoints touching) (Jos Vromans)
- 3 Rocks
+ 3 Rocks (Lionel Radisson)
- 3 Respond to sound
+ 3 Respond to sound (Anna Lucia)
- 3 Recreate something you saw in nature
+ 3 Recreate something you saw in nature (Yazid)
- 3 Radial Symmetry
+ 3 Radial Symmetry (Michael Lowe)
- 3 Press 'a' to jump
+ 3 Press 'a' to jump (Ryan)
- 3 No geometry
+ 3 No geometry (Ben Kovach)
- 3 No edges/boundaries
+ 3 No edges/boundaries (Islam Adel)
- 3 Moving
+ 3 Moving (Lionel Radisson)
- 3 Make a clock (or other mechanism of keeping time)
+ 3 Make a clock (or other mechanism of keeping time) (Ryan)
- 3 Fonts
+ 3 Fonts (generetame)
- 3 Empty space
+ 3 Empty space (Lionel Radisson)
- 3 Draw the wind
+ 3 Draw the wind (Andrea Diotallevi)
  3 Decorate a shape.
+(Marc Edwards)
- 3 Crayon
+ 3 Crayon (Licia He)
- 3 Circles of n-gons
+ 3 Circles of n-gons (Jos Vromans)
- 2 repetition
+ 2 repetition (Deniz)
- 2 chaos
+ 2 chaos (Deniz)
  2 What's big is actually small.
+(Marc Edwards)
- 2 Wavy Rectangles
+ 2 Wavy Rectangles (Piter)
- 2 Water
+ 2 Water (thomas)
- 2 Spandex and glitter
+ 2 Spandex and glitter (Marc Edwards)
- 2 Retro screensavers
+ 2 Retro screensavers (Anna Lucia)
- 2 Only use/show points
+ 2 Only use/show points (Bart Simons)
- 2 Layers
+ 2 Layers (Lionel Radisson)
- 2 It just won't work
+ 2 It just won't work (Quag)
- 2 Interference
+ 2 Interference (Quag)
- 2 God rays
+ 2 God rays (Quag)
- 2 Design a Fictional GUI
+ 2 Design a Fictional GUI (Yazid)
- 2 As if there's no tomorrow
+ 2 As if there's no tomorrow (Licia He)
- 2 Air
+ 2 Air (thomas)
  2 A volatile attraction.
+(Marc Edwards)
  2 A quiet evening in space.
+(Marc Edwards)
- 1 plug in some data from an API
+ 1 plug in some data from an API (Luca)
- 1 endless loop / gif / animation
+ 1 endless loop / gif / animation (Islam Adel)
- 1 draw a chessboard
+ 1 draw a chessboard (Andrea Diotallevi)
- 1 Your breakfast
+ 1 Your breakfast (Yazid)
- 1 Yayoi Kusama
+ 1 Yayoi Kusama (Anna Lucia)
  1 The darkness within.
+(Marc Edwards)
- 1 Steganography
+ 1 Steganography (Alex Naka)
- 1 One
+ 1 One (Roni)
- 1 New Mac OS default wallpaper
+ 1 New Mac OS default wallpaper (Alexis)
  1 Leakage.
+(Marc Edwards)
- 1 Keep time
+ 1 Keep time (Quag)
- 1 Create a wallpaper pattern to use in your library
+ 1 Create a wallpaper pattern to use in your library (Stefano Contiero)
  1 :cat:
  ```